Hzy0913/arc-progress/README.md

 ```shell
 npm install arc-progress -S
 ```
-##### Download file
+##### Download file ⬇️
-If you want to add arc-progress files in your project for use `<script>` mode, you can click and download [arc-progress.min.js](https://github.com/Hzy0913/arc-progress/blob/master/dist/arc-progress.min.js "arc-progress.min.js") file.
+If you want to add arc-progress files in your project for use `<script>`, you can click and download [arc-progress.min.js](https://raw.githubusercontent.com/Hzy0913/arc-progress/master/dist/arc-progress.min.js "arc-progress.min.js") file.

 ## Usage